 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Alternative Character Interpretation: This game is made of this trope.
-Almost every character can be interpreted in multiple, valid ways.
-Because it is lower fantasy than its predecessor, the game forces the player to re-evaluate preconceptions built up by playing as the Warden, such as the fate of mages, the rightness of the Chantry, etc. Hawke having an apostate sister, or being one him/herself, gives the player a distinctly different starting perspective than, say, the Human Noble Warden.
+Because it's lower fantasy than its predecessor, the game forces the player to re-evaluate preconceptions built up by playing as the Warden, such as the fate of mages, the rightness of the Chantry, etc. Hawke having an apostate sister, or being one him/herself, gives the player a distinctly different starting perspective than, say, the Human Noble Warden.

 Anders.
 Is he a tragic hero, a hypocritical asshole, or some combination of the two?
 At best, he's a revolutionary fighting against injustice.
 At worst, he's a terrorist who killed dozens of innocent people to kickstart a world war.

-Orsino is either a good man who did horrible things out of desperation, or an Asshole In Sheep's Clothing.
+Orsino is either a good man who did horrible things out of desperation, or a Bitch in Sheep's Clothing.
 Further complicated by him acting differently depending on which ending you take.
+Then there's his involvement with Quentin.

 An in-universe case: If Hawke is Anders' rival, Justice eventually gets referred to as Vengeance.
 If Hawke supports Anders' decisions, they keep calling him Justice.